PeopleSpaceTeam4/HumanMatting/README.md

 ## Others

-The final report and presentation PPT are under `final_materials` directory.
+The final report and presentation PPT per week are under `final_materials` directory.